Viruses can survive outside a host but they require host cells to reproduce. There are two lifecycle pathways that viruses can take:

-3. This causes the viruses to burst out of the host cell, killing the cell in the process, which is called lysis.
+3. This causes the viruses to burst out of the host cell in a process called lysis, thereby killing the cell.

-1. The virus attaches to the cell surface of the host cell, then penetrates through the surface.
+1. The virus attaches to the surface of the host cell and then penetrates it.

-2. It infects the host cell by injecting its DNA into the host cell’s cytoplasm.
+2. It injects its DNA into the host cell’s cytoplasm.

-3. The host cell replicates, and the viral DNA is also copied in this process because all DNA is made from the same base molecules.
+3. The host cell replicates, and the viral DNA is also copied in the process.

-4. Under the right conditions, viral DNA will undergo induction.
+4. Under certain conditions, viral DNA will undergo induction.
 At this point, the lysogenic cycle transitions to the lytic cycle.